The fastest growing tech sector in NZ for 2017 and 2018

 In 2018, with support from Waikato Means Business and UltraFast Fibre, CultivateIT engaged Wollemi Consulting to work with us and other local stakeholders to understand the digital and technology landscape in the Waikato and develop a list of recommendations for increasing the uptake of digital and ICT across the region.

-The outcome of that work, a Digital Stocktake and Digital Action Plan (available below), was then used as the basis for working with a wider group of stakeholders to develop the Digital and ICT programme of work.
+The outcome of that work, a Digital Stocktake and Digital Action Plan (available below), was then used as the basis for working with a wider group of stakeholders to develop a Digital and ICT programme of work forming part of the Waikato Economic Development programme.

 Facts and Figures

-Here is a sample of some of the technology innovation in the news from around the region.
+Here is a sample of stories from the technology and innovation ecosystem in Waikato.
 For more technology news from the Waikato visit our News page.
 You can filter for anything specifically of interest by using the blog filter.

 Below are links to existing case studies presented by local technology businesses and we are currently working to collate/develop additional case studies in collaboration with technology and innovation leaders in the Waikato.